ryu10/M5CardForth/readme.md

 1. Do either:
  * Turn M5Cardputer power switch on, or,
- * press and relase the button `BtnRst`.
+ * press and relase the button `BtnRst` (at the top-left of M5Cardputer).
-2. Immediately after you complete the Step 1, press the button `BtnG0` (at the top-right of M5Cardputer).
+2. Immediately after you complete Step 1, press `BtnG0` (top-right).
-3. After the prompt `ok` is displayed on the screen, you may release `BtnG0`.
+3. After prompt `ok` is displayed, you may release `BtnG0`.

-Both the M5Cardputer keyboard and console will be enabled.
+Both the M5Cardputer keyboard and console output will be enabled.

 ## Cardputer keyboard